solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 anchor keys sync
 ```

-The `anchor keys sync` command is useful after cloning a Github repo since the
+The `anchor keys sync` command is useful to run when cloning a repository where
-value of the program ID in a cloned repo's `declare_id` macro won't match the
+the value of the program ID in a cloned repo's `declare_id` macro won't match
-one generated when you run `anchor build` locally.
+the one generated when you run `anchor build` locally.

-## program macro
+## #[program] macro

 The
 [`#[program]`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/attribute/program/src/lib.rs#L12)
-macro specifies the module containing all of your program's instructions.
-Each
+macro defines the module that contains all the instruction handlers for your
-public function in the module represents a separate instruction for the program.
+program.
+Each public function within this module corresponds to an instruction
-The body of the function is the logic that is executed when the instruction is
-invoked.
+that can be invoked.

 ```rust filename="lib.rs" {5, 8-12}
 use anchor_lang::prelude::*;